 Non-algebraic functions are also called transcendental functions.
 These transcendental functions can be expressed in algebra in the form of infinite sequences.
-Non-algebraic functions are polynomials in the form of trigonometric, for example, f(x)=Sin (2x+3); absolute value functions, for example, f(x)=log (x); and exponential functions, for example, f(x)=log (x); and exponential functions, for example, $f(x)=4x^3$; and powered as a root, for example, $f(x) = \sqrt{x}$.
+Non-algebraic functions are polynomials in the form of trigonometric, for example, f(x)=Sin(2x+3); absolute value functions, for example, f(x)=151; logarithmic functions, for example, $f(x)=\log(x)$; and exponential functions, for example, $f(x)=4x^3$; and powered as a root, for example, $f(x)=\sqrt{x}$.
 In these functions, the behavior of the left-hand side variable is explained by the variable(s) on the right-hand side.
 Knowledge of these functions will help in understanding business functional relationships for short-term and long-term decision-making.